35 Things You Might Not Know About Harry Potter

 In 2000, Scholastic gave schoolchildren across the U.S. the opportunity to ask Rowling questions about Harry Potter.
 When one student asked her, “What made you think of the people's names and dormitories at Hogwarts?”
 Rowling responded, “I invented the names of the Houses on the back of an airplane sick bag!
 This is true.
 I love inventing names, but I also collect unusual names, so that I can look through my notebook and choose one that suits a new character.”

 And that mental image is what kept Hagrid alive, despite the fact that he “would have been a natural to kill in some ways,” Rowling said.
-“But because I always cleaved to this mental image of Hagrid being the one carrying Harry out … That was so perfect for me, because it was Hagrid who and took him into the world, and Hagrid who would bring him back … That’s where we were always going.
+“But because I always cleaved to this mental image of Hagrid being the one carrying Harry out … That was so perfect for me, because it was Hagrid who took him into the world, and Hagrid who would bring him back … That’s where we were always going.
 Hagrid was never in danger.”

 Rowling’s mother, who had multiple sclerosis, died in 1990, after which Rowling suffered a period of depression.
-She would use the experience to characterize the Harry Potter’s dementors, creepy creatures that feed on human emotion.
+She would use the experience to characterize Harry Potter’s dementors, creepy creatures that feed on human emotion.
 “It's so difficult to describe [depression] to someone who's never been there, because it's not sadness," Rowling told Oprah Winfrey.
 “I know sadness.
 Sadness is to cry and to feel.
 But it's that cold absence of feeling—that really hollowed-out feeling.
 That's what Dementors are.”

 “If you want to create a game like Quidditch, what you have to do is have an enormous argument with your then-boyfriend,” Rowling said in 2003.
 “You walk out of the house, you sit down in a pub, and you invent Quidditch.
 And I don't really know what the connection is between the row and Quidditch except that Quidditch is quite a violent game and maybe in my deepest, darkest soul I would quite like to see him hit by a bludger.”

-“I used to collect names of plants that sounded witchy,” she told 60 Minutes, “and then I found this, Culpeper's Complete Herbal, and it was the answer to my every prayer: flax weed, toadflax, fleawort, Gout-wort, grommel, knotgrass, Mugwort."
+“I used to collect names of plants that sounded witchy,” Rowling told 60 Minutes, “and then I found this, Culpeper's Complete Herbal, and it was the answer to my every prayer: flax weed, toadflax, fleawort, Gout-wort, grommel, knotgrass, Mugwort."
 The book was penned in the 17th century by English botanist and herbalist Nicholas Culpeper; you can read it here.

 Rowling turned that down, saying, according to American publisher Arthur Levine, “No—that doesn’t feel right to me … What if we called it the Sorcerer’s Stone?”
 (The French edition, Levine points out in J.K.
 Rowling: A Bibliography, is called Harry Potter a L'ecole Des Sorciers.)

-In a battle between good and evil this epic, not everyone would make it through alive—that would have led to “very fluffy, cozy books,” she told Meredith Vieira.
+In a battle between good and evil this epic, not everyone would make it through alive—that would have led to “very fluffy, cozy books,” Rowling told Meredith Vieira.
 “You know, suddenly I [would be] halfway through Goblet of Fire and suddenly everyone would just have a really great life and … the plot would go AWOL.”

 Which is not to say that Rowling knew exactly who was on the chopping block.
-She thought about killing Arthur Weasley after he’s attacked by Nagini in Order of the Phoenix, but instead opted to save him, partly because “there were very few good fathers in the book.
+She thought about killing Arthur Weasley after he was attacked by Nagini in Order of the Phoenix, but instead opted to save him, partly because “there were very few good fathers in the book.
 In fact, you could make a very good case for Arthur Weasley being the only good father in the whole series.”
 (She also “seriously considered” killing Ron, then thought better of it.)

 Instead, Lupin—a character she had no intention of killing when she began the books—and Tonks died during the final Battle of Hogwarts.
 “I wanted there to be an echo of what happened to Harry just to show the absolute evil of what Voldemort's doing,” she said.
 “I think one of the most devastating things about war is the children left behind.
 As happened in the first war when Harry's left behind, I wanted us to see another child left behind.
 And it made it very poignant that it was [Lupin and Tonks's] newborn son.”